avishkasadaru26/avishkasadaru26/README.md

 - 👋 Hi, I’m @avishkasadaru26
 - 👀 I’m interested in .net
-- 🌱 I’m currently learning HND in Software Engineering
+- 🌱 I’m currently learning Top-up in Software Engineering
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...